JasonWUCHI/TSRN-SR-Experiment-on-Computer-Text/readme.md

 ## Explore
-We found that TSRN has the problem of generating the color of the texts properly, which increases the difficulty of recognizing the words.
+1. We found that TSRN has the problem of generating the color of the texts properly, which increases the difficulty of recognizing the words.
+2. We found that generating the gray scale along gives better text recognition rate compare to generating words with color

 ## Possible Solution
+- Sep 4
 - Use an additional Conv Layer specifically for handling the color task
 - Design a loss for the color
+- Sep 16
+- Set up two stream, one for gray scale prediction, another, for colorization
+- Loss so that for the pixel given attention based on gray scale prediction, the color L2 length is long

 ## Reference